keras-team/keras-hub/STYLE_GUIDE.md

 - The model and preset names should be recognizable to users familiar with the original release.
 E.g. the model that goes with the "DeBERTaV3" paper should be called `DebertaV3`.
-A release of a [toxic-bert](https://huggingface.co/unitary/toxic-bert) checkpoint for `keras_nlp.models.Bert`, should include the string `"toxic_bert"`.
+A release of a [toxic-bert](https://huggingface.co/unitary/toxic-bert) checkpoint for `keras_hub.models.Bert`, should include the string `"toxic_bert"`.
 - All preset names should include the language of the pretraining data.
 If three or more language are supported, the preset name should include `"multi"` (not